HMazharHameed/GismaTeaching/Data Management/NoSQL/MongoDB_Indexes.md

 ##  Objective
-This assignment will test your understanding of indexing strategies, query performance optimization.
+This assignment will test your understanding of indexing strategies and query performance optimization.

 ---